openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # OpenID for Verifiable Credential Issuance

-Both the Wallet and the Credential Issuer:
+When implementing OpenID for Verifiable Credential Issuance, both the Wallet and the Credential Issuer:

 * MUST support the authorization code flow.
 * MUST support at least one of the following Credential Format Profiles defined in (#vc-profiles): IETF SD-JWT VC or ISO mdoc.
 Ecosystems SHOULD clearly indicate which of these formats, IETF SD-JWT VC, ISO mdoc, or both, are required to be supported.